 Regions of the world and the way humans live within those regions.
 Includes physical and cultural characteristics of world regions, how they are similar and how they are different, economic patterns, agriculture, industrial development and population dynamics.
-Emphasis on today's world and major issues that impact on everyday life.
+Emphasis on contemporary major issues and their geographic impact.
 3 hours.